bzbrn/ForintFlipper/README.md

 ## Installation

-The app is only available for Android (yet).
+The app is only available for Android and Windows (yet).
 Download the apk from the [Releases](https://github.com/bzbrn/ForintFlipper/releases) tab.

 ## Setup